-In this work we analyzed slicing cut marks produced with two burins (produced by one of the authors, DA) and an unretouched flint flake.
-The three lithic implements are made with the same raw material (flint from the Gargano promontory, south-eastern Italy).
+In this work we analysed slicing cut marks produced with two burins (produced by one of the authors, DA) and an unretouched flint flake.
+The three lithic implements were made from the same raw material (flint from the Gargano promontory, south-eastern Italy).
 A set of three striations was produced with each burin on the flat, defleshed surface of a cattle innominate.
-Since the production of striations was the goal of this experiment, we kept control on the type of active edge that inflicted the marks on the bone: a trihedral (Figure 1A).
-Furthermore, in this paper we take into consideration an additional set of 22 striations produced in 2010 during a butchery experiment, carried out on a cattle autopodium (metapodial and phalanges), by using an unretouched flint flake [2].
-The autopodium was fresh, with all soft tissues still attached to the bones.
-The aim of this experiment was the butchering itself, whilst the production of cut marks has to be considered a collateral effect.
+Since the production of the striations was the goal of this experiment, we maintained control over the type of active edge that inflicted the marks on the bone, a trihedral (Figure 1a).
+Furthermore, in this paper we take into consideration an additional set of 22 striations produced in 2010 during a butchery experiment, carried out on a cattle autopodium (metapodial and phalanges), using an unretouched flint flake [2].
+The autopodium was fresh, with all the soft tissues still attached to the bones.
+The aim of this experiment was the butchering itself, while the production of cut marks should be considered a collateral effect.
 This means that the operator had no control over the exact portion of the tool’s active edge that inflicted the marks.
-This set of striations is similar to an archaeological one, due to the lack of information on the tool used by the butcherer.
-The active edge of the burins and all the cut marks were scanned by means of a Hirox KH-7700 digital microscope equipped with an MXG-10C body, an OL-140II lens and an AD-10S Directional Lighting Adapter [2,4,17].
-Angle α was measured on the 3D model of the active edge of each burin (Figure 1A).
+This set of striations is similar to those found in archaeology due to the lack of information on the tool used by the butcherer.
+The active edge of the burins and all the cut marks were scanned by means of a Hirox KH-7700 digital microscope, equipped with an MXG-10C body, an OL-140II lens and an AD-10S Directional Lighting Adapter [2], [4], [17].
+Angle α was measured on the 3D model of the active edge of each burin (Figure 1a).
 Three cross sections were analysed per mark produced with the burins (taken respectively at 25%, 50% and 75% of the mark’s length), while only the cross section taken at 50% of the mark's length was available for the striations inflicted with the flint flake.
-Depth of cut (DC) [1,2] was measured on each profile (Figure 1B) and seven landmarks were placed on each cross-section, as described in [10] (Figure 1C), using the software tpsUtil (v.
+The depth of cut (DC) [1], [2] was measured on each profile (Figure 1b) and seven landmarks were placed on each cross section, as described in [10] (Figure 1c), using tpsUtil (v.
 1.58) and tpsDig (v.
-2.17) [18,19].
-Raw coordinates of landmarks were imported to MorphoJ software (v.
+2.17) software [18], [19].
+The raw coordinates of the landmarks were imported into MorphoJ software (v.
 1.8) [20].
-After a Procrustes fit and the generation of a covariance matrix, a Principal Component Analysis was performed on the dataset.
+After a Procrustes fit and the generation of a covariance matrix, a principal component analysis was performed on the dataset.

 RESULTS

-The grooves produced on the bone by the burins show some differences with the usually-called “slicing cut marks” (sensu Greenfield [21]): the starting and ending points are sometimes abrupt.
-This is due to the fact that the operator produced grooves of a prearranged length and that the applied force did not change much throughout the starting point, the median part and the ending.
-For this reason, morphological characteristics of the starting/ending points of the grooves are not important for this study.
+The grooves produced on the bone by the burins show some differences in relation to what are usually referred to as ‘slicing cut marks’ (as defined by Greenfield [21]); the starting and ending points are sometimes abrupt.
+This is because the operator produced grooves of a prearranged length and the applied force did not change significantly from the starting point to the median section and the ending.
+For this reason, the morphological characteristics of the starting/ending points of the grooves are not important for this study.
 An example of how two grooves start and end is shown in Figure 2.

-The grooves produced with the two burins show a significant difference in DC (Mann-Whitney U test, p = 0.006).
+The grooves produced with the two burins show a significant difference in DC (Mann–Whitney U test, p = 0.006).
 Deeper cuts were inflicted using Burin 2, with DC ranging between 58.7 and 86.9 μm.
-Instead, DC of marks produced with Burin 1 are comprised between 26.6 and 78.7 μm (Figure 3).
-Having used the same kind of tool, produced with the same raw material, and the tools being applied on the same surface, this difference must be due to the difference in force adopted by the operator, as was already observed during other tests [3].
+In comparison, the DC of the marks produced with Burin 1 are between 26.6 and 78.7 μm (Figure 3).
+Having used the same kind of tool, produced with the same raw material, and with the tools being applied on the same surface, this difference must be due to the difference in force adopted by the operator, as has already been observed during other tests [3].